HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 The [Transparency and Consent Framework](https://iabeurope.eu/transparency-consent-framework/) (TCF) is an initiative of the Interactive Advertising Bureau Europe for providing an industry standard for communicating user consent to advertisers.
 The framework consists of a Global Vendor List, in which vendors can specify the legitimate purpose of the processed data, and a list of CMPs who act as an intermediary between the vendors and the publishers.
 Each CMP is responsible for communicating the legal basis and storing the consent option provided by the user in the browser.
 We refer to the stored cookie as the "consent string".

-TCF is meant as a GDPR-compliant mechanism in Europe, although [a recent decision by the Belgian Data Protection Authority](FIXME) found this system to still be infringing.
-When the CCPA came into play in California, IAB Tech Lab US came up with a [CCPA Compliance Framework for Publishers & Technology Companies](https://iabtechlab.com/standards/ccpa/) (USP), using the same concepts.
+TCF is meant as a GDPR-compliant mechanism in Europe, although [a recent decision by the Belgian Data Protection Authority](FIXME #) found this system to still be infringing.
+When the CCPA came into play in California, IAB Tech Lab US developed a [CCPA Compliance Framework for Publishers & Technology Companies](https://iabtechlab.com/standards/ccpa/) (USP), using the same concepts.

 Below, we show the distribution of the usage of both versions of TCF and of USP.
 Note that the crawl is US-based, therefore we do not expect many websites to have implemented TCF.
-This is depicted in the graph: less than 2% of websites use any TCF version, while twice that many websites use the US Privacy framework.
+This is depicted in the graph: less than 2% of websites use any TCF version, while twice as many websites use the US Privacy framework.